jmeehan16/sstore-doc/source/deploy.rst

 	docker images

-Check active and inactive containers and obtain containers'id:
+Check active and inactive containers and obtain any container's id:

 .. code-block:: bash